MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/gyroscope.md

 ## "Roll" Property
 * Primitive Type: Vector / Numeric / Bool
 * Keywords: ```roll, rollInput, rotation```
-* Supports Directions (Left, Right, Up, Down, Clockwise, CounterClockwise)
+* Supports Directions (Up, Down, Left, Right, Clockwise, CounterClockwise)

 This is useful for automatically adjusting your orientation based on some other inputs.